jakobkhansen/journal.nvim/README.md

-# journal.nvim
+# 🖋️ journal.nvim

 journal.nvim is a simple yet powerful journaling system for Neovim.

-## Features
+## ✨ Features

 - Create daily, weekly, monthly or yearly journal entries with sane defaults
 - Extend your journal with custom entry types, allowing grouping, multiple journals and more
 - Define custom templates for each entry type.
-Custom templates can contain variable date information such as the current weekday or month
+Custom templates can contain date information such as the current weekday or month
 - Flexible filesystem.
 Flat or deeply-nested, group entries based on month or even hour of the day.
-- Everything exposed under a `:Journal` command, with auto-completion for your custom journal entry types
+- Everything exposed under a `:Journal` command, with auto-completion for all your entry types
 - Linux, MacOS and Windows[\*](#windows-support) support

 TODO: Video demonstration here

-## Installation
+## 📦 Installation

 journal.nvim can be installed just like you install any other Neovim plugin.